Pants size 2T on an 11 month old baby. See the Kusikuy alpaca sweater.

 This shows the built-in double layer inside.
 It basically a built-in pair of shorties under a pair of pants.
 This picture shows the shorts part pulled to inside out so you can see them.
 This 2 layer is much better than plain one layer pants for diapering.
 They are sometimes called "night pants" to distinguish them from one layer day pants, but they are great for daytime, too.
 We only carry this 2 layer version.

 Twin 16 months olds in size 2T.
-Light brown on the left.
-The tan and white blend is no longer available.
+These two colors are no longer available.

 Why alpaca?
 Alpaca is very easy to care for because lanolizing is optional and you can machine wash it on gentle, lay flat to dry.
 You can even use your regular detergent (but we still recommend a good woolwash instead).
 Alpaca is more durable than Merino wool.
 It lasts for years.
 Washing is infrequent.